Chapter 1- Meeting

 After taking a crispy hors d’oeuvre, he looked around for someone else to talk to.
 Longing clutched him to connect with someone.
 None of his friends had wanted to come to Festival, and some of his friends had deserted him—because of his own withdrawal from the world, and because some of them had learned what had happened and didn’t want to be connected with the shame of it.

 A tall girl sidled up to him.
 Long blonde hair, marking her as Nobility, cascaded over her shoulders.
+She wasn’t wearing a mask; her eyes were blue-purple and shone with good-natured interest.
 “Hey,” she said.
 “I saw what happened with that girl.
 Too bad some people have such stupid prejudice.
 My best friend on the outside was a Sojourner—until me and my family got stuck in here.”
 She held out her hand.
 He forced himself to grasp it, and beneath its strength he felt a quiver of vulnerability, but also honesty and empathy.
 “I’m Symphony.
 The reason I noticed you was because I overheard you mention a symphony and for a second I thought you were talking about me.”

 “Nice to meet you.
 I’m here with my family, but they scattered.
 Rhyth’s probably playing Warzone, and I don’t know where Cade and Tan ran off to.”